 You can right-click small mobs - including by default small slimes and bees & some modded ones - to capture them inside the jar and shift right-click the jar to place it down in your Minecraft world.
 Using Tinted Jars, you can capture vexes and endermites using the same mechanisms.
 To release the mob, you can right-click on the ground with the jar in your main hand.
 Finally, you can also right-click water buckets with captured fish in them on the jars to get a cute fish inside a jar.

 When a player right-clicks the facet to turn it on, it will keep dropping items from the inventory of a storage block up to two blocks behind it.
 If you place the faucet in front of a cauldron or waterlogged block, it will start dripping water particles, displaying a cosmetic-only falling water effect that depends on the liquid's color of what's behind it.
 You can use it to pour liquids to and from jars, as well as interact with other fluid tanks.
 Since it can extract items from the side of a block, it enables a new type of automation that is not possible with normal vanilla Minecraft.
-Faucets also interact with other blocks like hives and concrete powder to pour out honey and convert to concrete, respectively.
+A faucet connected to a liquid source will be able to convert a concrete block below it.

 The Spring Launcher acts as a solution to the 5+ year old problem with pistons and slime blocks that they are just inconsistent and bugged.
 The block only does one thing, which is that it pushes entities about twice as far as the vanilla piston-slime block setup.
 Additionally, though, the spring launcher can propel you upwards if you were to fall directly on it when enough force is provided to contract it, provided it's extended of course.
 Try it out, it's really fun!